arielsalminen/Molten-Leading/readme.md

 * Automatically adjust line-height based on element width for optimal readability.
 * Works in all major desktop and mobile browsers, including IE 6 and up.
+* Uses requestAnimationFrame for the best possible performance.
 * Free to use in both commercial and non-commercial projects.
 * Doesn’t require external JavaScript libraries.
-* Weighs only 836 bytes minified and Gzip’ed.
+* Weighs only 837 bytes minified and Gzip’ed.
 * Supports multiple instances.